Smellyslab/LID/README.md

 - userfriendly, understandable by normal people while still being complex.
 - small and fast, whats the point if it takes computers too long to be able to use and requires too much expensive hardware to run.
 - semi customizeable, why have something thats no fun?

+# Purpose / Use cases.
+  The purpose of LID is to be able to have a way to verify ownership of digital assets without the massive hassle of programming knowledge etc.